qusers/Q/experiments/analytical-charge-validation/LOCAL_TIMING.md

 # Local native timing: cost evidence, not production validation

+These are historical **pre-observer** measurements.
+The later [all-evaluation diagnostics](TRAJECTORY_DIAGNOSTICS.md) add per-step work and output; this table is not a performance measurement of that build.
+Refresh bounded same-build timing on the intended hardware before requesting an allocation.

 Measured 2026-09-08 on macOS 26.5.2, arm64, using serial Qdyn compiled with GNU Fortran 11.5.0.
 Molecular dynamics (MD) used 298 kelvin, 1-femtosecond (fs) steps, zero frozen offsets, state-2 weight zero, and the settings in the